Thanks for your interest in the NC Environmental Education Certification Program!

 Time Commitment

-This program is a multi-year commitment.
-It requires a total of at least 200 professional development hours, which includes workshops, programs, teaching, a community partnership project, and site visits to environmental education centers across the state.
+The NC Environmental Education Certification Program is a self-directed, experiential program that encourages exploration of the state and its many environmental education programs, facilities and resources.
+It will require a total of at least 200 professional development hours, which includes workshops, programs, teaching, a community partnership project, and site visits to environmental education centers.
 The 200 hours must be completed within 4 years of the enrollment date.
 Candidates may also count previous qualifying workshops, classes and other experiences that have occurred one year prior to enrollment.
-There will be no exceptions made to this policy.
+Many enrollees do complete the program in less than 4 years, depending on their individual circumstances.

 Associated Costs